Sadrita404/Gpio-Hat-Pi/Journal.md

 ## Now PCB layout and tracing

+Software completing with the schematic part.
+Now I move to PCB layout and tracing all the first.
+I thought to make it like an big one.
+So then I realise that I want to stick it up in the raspberry pi so I need to make it small and compact also for the mounting, I have also placed two holes on each of the side of the PCB so that it can be easily mounted on the board or if I'm using it externally, I can screw It up.

 <img width="897" height="714" alt="Screenshot 2026-08-20 at 7 34 49 PM" src="https://github.com/user-attachments/assets/0d73b9ea-6dd2-4ec3-aed3-9091894fffdf" />
 <img width="692" height="598" alt="Screenshot 2026-08-20 at 7 35 53 PM" src="https://github.com/user-attachments/assets/a26b6b38-9625-4935-bcb5-ff852be01212" />